r-pathak/my-quant/README.md

 To use the voice assistant feature:

 1. Sign up for a Vapi account at [vapi.ai](https://vapi.ai)
-2. Get your public key from the Vapi dashboard
+2. Get your **private API key** from the Vapi dashboard
-3. Add it to your `.env.local` file as `NEXT_PUBLIC_VAPI_PUBLIC_KEY`
+3. Add it to your Convex environment variables as `VAPI_API_KEY` (see Environment Setup above)
 4. Click the "myquant update" button in the portfolio view to start a voice call

 The assistant will provide personalized market updates based on your current holdings.
+The call is handled securely through your Convex backend, keeping your private API key safe.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.